2 Distributions for statistical models

 Statistical analysis often utilises models that consist of numerous random variables.
 In practice, these can be quite intricate, featuring hierarchical or network-like structures that connect observed and latent variables, and may also display nonlinear functional relationships.
 Despite their complexity, even the most sophisticated statistical models are constructed from more fundamental components.

-Some of the underlying elementary distributions in these models will serve to model the observed output while others represent internal variables or account for the uncertainty regarding a parameter (in a Bayesian context).
+In these complex models some of the underlying elementary distributions will serve to model the observed output while others represent internal variables or account for the uncertainty regarding a parameter (in a Bayesian context).

 In statistical course units in year 3 and year 4 you will discuss and learn about many types of advanced models, related for instance to